 Form tutors and support tutors are at the heart of the pastoral system and the Director of Students, Heads of Section, Health Centre and counsellors all play a role in supporting students, making the pastoral network strong and accessible.
 We give students the space to explore their individuality in an environment which is big enough to celebrate a wide range of personalities and interests but small enough to know, to care and to spot whether someone is having a good or bad day.
 Every member of the school community is part of our students’ journey, from the smiling catering staff serving our award-winning food at lunchtime to the most loveable of school dogs.

 Our broad and varied extracurricular programme of 100+ clubs and activities plays a central role within school life.
 We actively encourage students to give new things a go – they can participate purely for fun or follow their strengths and excel through selective teams and groups, music and drama productions.
-From fencing and photography to philosophy and Mandarin as well as activities such as the Duke of Edinburgh’s Award and Young Enterprise, there are always opportunities to explore and extend interests, to make friends across age groups and, through personal achievement, to build confidence and self-belief.
+From fencing and photography to philosophy and Mandarin as well as activities such as the Duke of Edinburgh’s Award and the Tycoon enterprise programme, there are always opportunities to explore and extend interests, to make friends across age groups and, through personal achievement, to build confidence and self-belief.

 Students are admitted to the Junior Department at either 9+ or 10+ and to the senior school at 11+, 13+ and 16+.
 It may be possible to admit students into other years, enquiries should be made to the Admissions Office.